LouisBoucquet/louisboucquet.github.io/translate-from-backend/README.md

 ## `translate` pipe

-This part is aimed specifically to angular, it leverages it's pipes (not to be confused with rxjs pipes).
+This part is aimed specifically at angular developers, it leverages it's pipes (not to be confused with rxjs pipes).
 We can make a pipe that translates an object directly within the html.

 ```ts
 @Pipe({